LoyolaChicagoBooks/introcs-csharp/rst/libraryclass.rst

 .. warning::

-   If you use a file from a library project, be sure that the current project includes a *reference* to the file.
-If you expand the references in the MonoDevelop project addition3, you should see the project ui.
+   If you use a file from a library project, be sure that the current project includes a MonoDevelop *reference* to the file.
+If you expand the references in the MonoDevelop project addition3, by clicking on the line in the solution pod, you should see the project ui.

 Though we have not discussed all the C# syntax needed yet, there is also an improved class ``UI`` in the ui project that we discuss later.